-- Submit the response to Request 6(a-f) as a Microsoft Word® file named: R-06af - Curriculum and Instruction. - Attach a draft accountability plan as a Microsoft Word file named: R-06g Accountability Plan.
+- Submit the response to Request 6(a-f) as a Microsoft Word® file named: R-06af Curriculum and Instruction.
+This response may not exceed 50 pages in length. - Attach a draft accountability plan as a Microsoft Word file named: R-06g Accountability Plan.